Ibarca/Inventory_Risk_And_Stock_Coverage_Monitor/README.md

 The query produces a weekly, ISO-calendar inventory projection at SKU level, applying a true stock floor that never allows inventory to drop below zero.
 The results are enriched with multiple analytical layers designed to support proactive inventory management:

-• Projected inventory units and value over time: Enabling early detection of upcoming stockouts and timely corrective actions, curcial for the manager to preventibly react on time
+• Projected inventory units and value over time: Enabling early detection of upcoming stockouts and timely corrective actions, crucial for the manager to proactively react on time

 • Inbound inventory visibility and valuation: Providing an immediate overview of open purchase orders per SKU, both in units and monetary value